cyco130/detype/README.md

 # detype

-> Remove types, keep formatting
+> Remove the types, keep the formatting

 **detype** is a command line tool to remove type annotations and other TypeScript specific syntax constructs and output vanilla JavaScript **without altering the source formatting** too much.
+It supports `.ts`, `.tsx`, as well as `.vue` extensions.

 In other words, it turns this: